 She has 5 grand-dogs: Goose, Ruger, Winchester, Oakley and Jazmine.

 Cheri grew up in Eastern Washington (Lake Chelan) and moved to the Lewis County area with her family 20 years ago.
 Working as a hospital medical biller she was offered the opportunity to join a Physical Therapy office, Cheri was so excited to contribute to helping people heal.
 15 years later and recently joining the Freeborn Wellness team, she continues to love working with workers comp claims and seeing people succeed.

 Cheri and her husband have 9 grandchildren and when they are off, they enjoy being outdoors, camping and boating.
 She also enjoys working in her flower beds and traveling with family.
 Summers are spent on the lakes of eastern Washington; you will find them laying in the sun and enjoying the summer sunshine.
 In the winter, Cheri is learning to quilt and enjoys other crafts as well.

 Clinic Mascot/Loved by All

-Please meet Joi, our biggest fan!
+Meet Joi, our biggest fan!
 Joi joined the Freeborn Wellness family in late 2019.
 Her soft, long hair is not only therapeutic to pet but also hypoallergenic.
 Joi was named by our team from an acronym commonly used in Industrial Rehab, JOI (Job of Injury).
-She spends most of her day lounging around and will wag her tail when someone walks by in hopes of quick pet.
+She spends most of her day lounging around and will wag her tail when someone walks by, in hopes of a quick pet.
 She loves nothing more than to see new clients walk in the door in hopes of meeting another friend.
 Clients often refer to her as “healing” and are saddened when she takes a day off.
 On her off days, Joi runs our small farm of three kids and a bunch of chickens.
 If you have not done so already, you need to come and meet Joi!

 Licensed Medical Dummy